 This fund is used to fund planned capital maintenance schemes for the two cremators at the Council's crematorium on Glencrutchery Road.
-A project is under way to replace the cremators and refurbish the crematorium chapel.
-This reserve will be applied to part-fund this project.
 An annual revenue contribution is made to this reserve, the cost of which is covered by the cremation fees and charges income received.